 Hi!
 I’m Emily, an Ivy League Witch

-Six months later, I was assigned to a team for specific shows, and loving every minute of it.
+After six months I was assigned to a team for specific shows, and loving every minute of it.
 Two and a half years later, the company up and evaporated and sent us all scurrying for jobs.
 What followed was an amazing learning experience in a PR job with both Lincoln Center Theater and notorious producer Scott Rudin, working on A Raisin in the Sun starring Denzel Washington, This Is Our Youth with Kieran Culkin, Tavi Gevinson, and Michael Cera, and Moss Hart’s Act One starring Tony Shalhoub.
 With A Raisin in the Sun I got my first taste of the winner’s room at the Tony Awards - I’d spent that spring navigating director Kenny Leon’s nominee campaign for the show and he won for Best Direction of a Play.
 Talk about VIP.

+Three years later I was gifted my first Tarot deck, so I started reading other people, feeling an energy and focus I hadn’t felt in years.
 The cards became an incredible source of clarity and courage for me during the dark days of the pandemic.
 And I became fully immersed in the study of Tarot, how it worked, why it worked, what it meant.

 EDUCATIONAL BACKGROUND

 During the pandemic pause, I had a revelation, went back to school, and earned my Masters in Psychology in Education from Columbia’s Spirituality Mind Body Institute.
-I did my thesis on Tarot as an effective tool for self reflection, and participants reported more clarity after a single 30-minute reading—the data showed a 7.7 on a scale of 10.
+I did my thesis on Tarot as an effective tool for self reflection, and 100% of participants reported more clarity after a single 30-minute reading—the data showed a 7.7 on a scale of 10.
 I even presented this work at the Princeton Theological Seminary as part of the American Psychological Association’s conference on Spirituality and Religion.

 This study has expanded the breadth and depth of my understanding of the connection between spirituality and psychology, and has given me a solid foundation in the scientific and academic findings behind human flourishing.